ibmresilient/resilient-community-apps/fn_spamhaus_query/README.md

 * Copy this file to your Integrations Server
  * To install the package, run:
  `pip install fn_spamhaus_query-<version>.tar.gz`
- * To import the function, example rules,data tables and workflows into your Resilient	appliance, run:
+ * To import the function, example rules,message destinations and workflows into your Resilient	appliance, run:
    `resilient-circuits customize -y -l fn-spamhaus-query`
  * To uninstall Spamhaus function from Resilient run the following:
     `pip uninstall fn_spamhaus_query`